 How did it end?

-Sadly all good things must come to an end, and after the Japanese surrender in World War 2 the People’s Liberation Army (PLA) moved in, and everyone lived happily ever after.
+Sadly all good things must come to an end, and after the Japanese surrender in World War 2 the People’s Liberation Army (PLA) moved in.
+The area was thus a bastion for communist forces, with many former Imperial troops fighting for the communists against the Kumondang.
+Since then it has been an integral part of the People’s Republic of China.

 What area did Manchukuo cover?